Neal Smatresk

 Neal Joseph Smatresk (/ˈsmɑːtrɛsk/ SMAH-tresk; born July 9, 1951), is an American academic research biologist, physiologist, and university president, who served as president of the University of North Texas from 2014 to 2024.
-Smatresk had previously served as president of the University of Nevada, Las Vegas, a role he held from 2009 to 2014.
+Smatresk was previously president of the University of Nevada, Las Vegas, a role he held from 2009 to 2014.

 Career

 Executive roles in higher education

 From 2004 to 2007, Smatresk served at the University of Hawaii at Manoa as vice chancellor for academic affairs (aka chief academic officer).
 From 2007 to 2009, Smatresk served at the University of Nevada, Las Vegas, as executive vice president and provost.
 Then on July 10, 2009, Smatresk stepped in as acting president, and on August 6, 2009, he became president.
-Smatresk has been president of the University of North Texas since February 3, 2014.
-In 2024, Smatresk announced his intent to resign as president on August 1 of that year.
+Smatresk was president of the University of North Texas from February 3, 2014 until his retirement on August 1, 2024.

 Academic research and teaching

 In 1979, Smatresk participated in a research expedition of alpha helix in Micronesia under the auspices of the National Science Foundation.
-From 1980 to 1982, Smatresk was a National Institutes of Health trainee at University Pennsylvania School of Medicine in Philadelphia.
+From 1980 to 1982, Smatresk was a National Institutes of Health trainee at University of Pennsylvania School of Medicine in Philadelphia.
 From 1982 to 2004, he served on the faculty at The University of Texas at Arlington – from 1982 to 1988, he was assistant professor of biology, from 1988 to 1994, he was associate professor of biology, from 1994 to 1998, he was chairman of the biology department, and from 1998 to 2004, he was dean of science.
 While at UT Arlington, Smatresk chiefly researched how respiratory neurobiology of vertebrates changes during the evolutionary transition from aquatic breathing to aerial breathing.

 Smatresk has published over 50 papers and book chapters in the field of marine biology and cardiorespiratory physiology and has won grants from the National Science Foundation and the National Institutes of Health.